-Read on to find out how Carson got a Shark to invest in Touch Up Cup and how the business is doing after securing the investment.
+Read on to find out how Carson got a Shark to invest in Touch Up Cup and how the business is on track to generate $2 million in sales, complemented by a private label partnership with a painter’s masking tape brand in the U.S.

 Touch Up Cup (Shark Tank Highlights)